alionour/Udagram/deployment/pipline.md

 ## Order of commands

-1. The pipeline uses orbs to install Node, the AWS cli and the EB cli.
+1. The pipeline uses orbs to install Node, the AWS cli ,browser tools and the EB cli .
 ```yml
 orbs:
   aws-cli: circleci/aws-cli@3.1.1